Soulphur0/ElytraAeronautics/README.md

 Remember, this is using default settings, maximum flight speed can be increased or decreased.

 ## Integration
-- ModMenu (3.0.1 or higher) -> required to access config screen.
+- [ModMenu](https://www.curseforge.com/minecraft/mc-mods/modmenu) (3.0.1 or higher) -> required to access config screen.
-- ClothConfig (0.6.0 or higher) -> required to build config screen.
+- [ClothConfig](https://www.curseforge.com/minecraft/mc-mods/cloth-config) (0.6.0 or higher) -> required to build config screen.

 ## Compatibility
-- Right now there were no compatibility issues found, the mod is still pretty new, if you find any issue, please let me know.
+- Right now there were no compatibility issues found, the mod is still pretty new so, if you find any issue, please let me know.

 ## Future development
+- Expect the mod to be ported to future versions.
+- Expansion updates are planned but I don't have that much time, so those might take longer to be released.
+Some planned features include: more cloud customization, an altimeter item (for those who play with no clouds), and new sky effects.

 ## F.A.Q.

+___Will this ever be ported to Forge?___

+Nope, sorry I don't work with Forge and most likely never will.

+___Can I port it to Forge?___

+Yes, you can, but you have to respect the mod's license and credit the original work.

+___Will this mod be ever ported to an older version?___

+Right now, I can **almost** assure you that I won't, **but**, if I see a lot of people requesting it, I might make a single version for the most requested older versions.

 ## Contact
+- If any issue is found is preferable to report it via the "Issues" section in the mod's GitHub repository.
+- You can also join the mod's [discord server](https://discord.gg/58C3qZsSHk), but be aware the server is very WIP and I won't be answering a lot.

 ## Support

+You can support me simply by downloading the mod and sharing it with friends!